 The Lost Mine Trail

-Billed as one of the easier hikes in the park, this five-mile round-trip started with a gradual climb that took us past Casa Grande, a dramatic mesa outlined against the sky.
+Billed as one of the easier hikes in the park, this five-mile round-trip at the Lost Mine Trail started with a gradual climb that took us past Casa Grande, a dramatic mesa outlined against the sky.
 The trail soon turned into a series of switchbacks, and we were glad we’d brought our hiking poles.

 Once we arrived on the ridge, it was just a short walk to the summit.
 What we saw from there had me wishing I’d paid more attention in geography class.
 Valleys swept up gracefully into craggy peaks, then out to miles and miles of colorful desert.
 There was a dramatic vertical rock formation nearby that made a great backdrop for photos.